Motion capture: Movies

 The Lord of the Rings: The Two Towers was the first feature film to utilize a real-time motion capture system.
-This method streamed the actions of actor Andy Serkis into the computer-generated skin of Gollum / Smeagol as it was being performed.
+This method streamed the actions of actor Andy Serkis into the computer-generated imagery skin of Gollum / Smeagol as it was being performed.

 Storymind Entertainment, which is an independent Ukrainian studio, created a neo-noir third-person / shooter video game called My Eyes On You, using motion capture in order to animate its main character, Jordan Adalien, and along with non-playable characters.

-Out of the three nominees for the 2006 Academy Award for Best Animated Feature, two of the nominees (Monster House and the winner Happy Feet) used motion capture, and only Disney·Pixar's Cars was animated without motion capture.
-In the ending credits of Pixar's film Ratatouille, a stamp appears labelling the film as "100% Pure Animation – No Motion Capture!"
+Of the three nominees for the 2006 Academy Award for Best Animated Feature, two of the nominees (Monster House and the winner Happy Feet) used motion capture, and only Disney·Pixar's Cars was animated without it.
+In the ending credits of Pixar's film Ratatouille, a stamp appears labelling the film as "100% Genuine Animation – No Motion Capture!"

-Since 2001, motion capture has been used extensively to simulate or approximate the look of live-action cinema, with nearly photorealistic digital character models.
+Since 2001, motion capture has been used extensively to simulate or approximate the look of live-action theater, with nearly photorealistic digital character models.
 The Polar Express used motion capture to allow Tom Hanks to perform as several distinct digital characters (in which he also provided the voices).
 The 2007 adaptation of the saga Beowulf animated digital characters whose appearances were based in part on the actors who provided their motions and voices.
 James Cameron's highly popular Avatar used this technique to create the Na'vi that inhabit Pandora.
 The Walt Disney Company has produced Robert Zemeckis's A Christmas Carol using this technique.
 In 2007, Disney acquired Zemeckis' ImageMovers Digital (that produces motion capture films), but then closed it in 2011, after a box office failure of Mars Needs Moms.

 Television series produced entirely with motion capture animation include Laflaque in Canada, Sprookjesboom and Cafe de Wereld in The Netherlands, and Headcases in the UK.